-No reference benchmark for measuring the attainment of the environmental and/or social characteristics promoted by the Fund has been defined.
+A reference benchmark has been established for achieving the environmental and/or social characteristics promoted by the Fund.

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?